Unboxed-Software/solana-course/content/nfts-with-metaplex.md

 - **Candy Machine v2** is an NFT distribution program by Metaplex used to mint NFTs from a collection

 # Overview

-*Note that in this lesson we use the Candy Machine JS CLI.
-The new Sugar CLI replaces the Candy Machine JS CLI.
-You can learn more about Sugar CLI [here](https://docs.metaplex.com/tools/sugar/).*

 Solana Non-Fungible Tokens (NFTs) are SPL tokens created using the Token Program.
 These tokens, however, also have an additional metadata account associated with each token mint.
 This allows for a wide variety of use cases for tokens.
 You can effectively tokenize anything, from game inventory to art.